myonaung/sm-SNIPER/README.md

 ## Features
 - Mapping to the reference genome
-- Quality control: Read-depth and coverage calculation
+- Quality control: Read-depth and coverage calculation with samtools
 - Variant calling with [longshot](https://github.com/pjedge/longshot)
 - Variant calling with [PEPPER](https://github.com/kishwarshafin/pepper) which is run on singularity container
 - Merging SVNs supported by both callers